ChamiLamelas/Music_Tab_Project/README.md

 ### Creating a Timing Legend

-In order for the program to properly parse the timing lines in the input tab file, it needs to know which symbols will occur in the timing lines to map them to tie symbols, dot symbols, and the different length notes.
-That is, there must be symbols for the following:
+In order for the program to properly parse the timing lines in the input tab file, it needs to know which symbols will occur in the timing lines to map them to the following:

 * Tie symbol (+ by default)
 * Dot symbol (. by default)